MAKE COMPLEX TECHNOLOGY DECISIONS WITH CONFIDENCE.

 MAKE COMPLEX TECHNOLOGY DECISIONS WITH CONFIDENCE.

 >

-> Regardless of the chosen methodology, all projects are subject to project management triangle constraints (budget, time and scope) and the need to balance the impact each dimension has on quality.
-Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans) are the bare minimum a project manager should be bringing to the table.
+> Regardless of the methodology, all projects are subject to project management triangle constraints (budget, time and scope) and the need to balance the impact each has on quality.
+Whilst it is important to manage and explain this core element, this triangle and many other common tools (e.g. regular status reporting, robust project plans, accurate forecasting) are the bare minimum a project manager should be bringing to the table.

 >

-> For a project to be truly successful, your project manager should have a rich understanding of the change ahead.
+> For a project to be truly successful, a project manager should have a rich understanding of the change ahead.
 They should be able to empathise with your users and be prepared to make a similar emotional investment as the rest of the team.

 >

-> Managing risk is a core project management skill but often the risk register will be drafted and discarded, instead of being the document which maps and prioritises action.
+> Managing risk is a core project management skill but often the risk register will be drafted and discarded, instead of being the living document which constantly maps and prioritises action.

 >

 > Projects must ensure sponsors retain control by creating checkpoints that align to critical project success points.
-Traditionally these tend to occur after the cost is committed/incurred or issues have already progressed leaving governance groups to deal with them after the fact rather than ahead of time where they could apply influence.
+In poorly run projects these tend to occur after the cost is committed/incurred or issues have already progressed leaving governance groups to deal with them after the fact rather than ahead of time where influence and experience could be useful.

 >

 > Poor benefit articulation lacks specificity and aims to placate decision makers with promise of efficiency or transparency.
-Each benefit statement should have a business owner, a clear and understandable measure of success plus a baseline taken prior to any change taking place.
+Each benefit statement should have a business owner, a clear and understandable measure of success plus a baseline taken prior to any change.

 >

 > Plain English communication

 >

-> Project managers that excel tend to have a deep technical background allowing translation of technical complexity to senior stakeholders whilst being able to hold technical resources to account.
+> Project managers that excel tend to have a deep technical background allowing translation of technical complexity to senior stakeholders whilst also being able to hold technical resources to account.

 >

 > WHEN EXPERIENCE COUNTS

 >

-> Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great outcomes for his clients.
+> Ollie Barton-Jones has over 20 years' experience in correcting major change programmes, writing software, and delivering great client outcomes.

 >

 > In New Zealand he delivers high quality engagements nationally across a broad range of industries.